joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6049208/2025/01/09/barcelona-transfers-ronald-araujo-juventus/

 **Dyche leaves role as Everton manager**\
-`Sean Dyche has left his role as Everton manager on the eve of their game with Peterborough United on Thursday night.`\
+`Sean Dyche has left his role as Everton manager on the eve of their FA Cup game with Peterborough United on Thursday night.`\
 https://nytimes.com/athletic/5767109/2025/01/09/sean-dyche-everton-manager-leaves/

 **How to Evacuate a 300-Pound Pig**\